St Mary’s is open most days between 10.00am and 3.00pm. Entrance is usually via the South door; the wider West door is used for wheelchair access.

 Designed by Sir Gilbert Scott and built in 1867, St Mary’s is a splendid, large church (seating up to 200), with heavy gabled timber framed porch, cruciform plan, semi-circular chancel and central tower; there is a designated area for children, with toys, books and crayons.

 As we gradually open our churches we are having to limit numbers attending in order to meet the Covid-19 safety guidance.
-Our Opening Churches page provides links for you to book your place at the service you wish to attend.
-We will also be trialling a rota of worship from different churches each Sunday throughout August to October.
+Our Service Times and Booking Information page provides links for you to book your place at the service you wish to attend.
+We will also be trialling a rota of worship from different churches each Sunday throughout April to August 2021 as we come out of the pandemic.

 The bell is unsuitable for weddings so, if you are planning to get married at St Mary’s, you might like to consider a local handbell ringing group, the Lammas Ringers.